-4 Risk Current controls Likelihood Impact Risk factor Action Plan to Improve and/or additional control measures Likelihood Impact Risk factor Timescal e/ Review Frequency Responsibi lity 1.
+Risk Current controls Likelihood Impact Risk factor Action Plan to Improve and/or additional control measures Likelihood Impact Risk factor Timescale/ Review Frequency Responsibi lity 1.
 Fund assets fail to deliver returns (in-line with the anticipated returns underpinning valuation of liabilities over the long-term) Only anticipate long-term return on a relatively prudent basis to reduce risk of underperforming Analyse progress at triennial valuations and review Fund's Investment Strategy and Funding Strategy accordingly Regularly benchmark assets to re-valued liabilities The Fund has reviewed a number of key mandates including Diversified Growth Funds (July 2019) and Fixed Income mandates (February 2019) and changed a number of managers which should improve performance The Fund has conducted a full asset liability Investment Strategy review and received this in July 2020 modelling how liabilities and asset classes impact on funding and Value at Risk.
 3 4 12 Investment Strategy Review post triennial valuation in July 2023 to review asset allocation The recent strength of the funding ratio at 113% at the last valuation (September 2022) has reduced the impact this time.
 Indications are the funding ratio has strengthened further since the last formal valuation.
 3 3 9 Annually/ Quarterly Pension Committee (PC)

-Risk Current controls Likelihood Impact Risk factor Action Plan to Improve and/or additional control measures Likelihood Impact Risk factor Timescale/ Review Frequency Responsibi lity Investment Strategy Review July 2020 of equity and non- equity portfolio reducing equity manager risk and equity risk and examining new asset classes that link to inflation Review of asset allocation with rebalancing plan after IDeA Substitution of funds and Barings redemption - July 2021 After the substitution of funds on behalf of IDeA and the trimming of Harris by £171m following the July 2021 rebalancing reports equity has now reduced from 65% to 53% significantly reducing risk.
+AININEX 3.
+IXIO Risk Current controls Likelihood Impact Risk factor Action Plan to Improve and/or additional control measures Likelihood Impact Risk factor Timescale/ Review Frequency Responsibi lity Investment Strategy Review July 2020 of equity and non- equity portfolio reducing equity manager risk and equity risk and examining new asset classes that link to inflation Review of asset allocation with rebalancing plan after IDeA Substitution of funds and Barings redemption - July 2021 After the substitution of funds on behalf of IDeA and the trimming of Harris by £171m following the July 2021 rebalancing reports equity has now reduced from 65% to 53% significantly reducing risk.
 New Baillie Gifford DGF (diversified growth fund) entered in to (£95m) Entered into inflation plus fund (£95m) Added to index linked bonds (£57m)

 Risk Current controls Likelihood Impact Risk factor Action Plan to Improve and/or additional control measures Likelihood Impact Risk factor Timescale/ Review Frequency Responsibi lity 3.
-Inappropriate long-term investment strategy Fund-specific benchmark, informed by Asset-Liability modelling Compliance with LGPS regulations including consultation and production of the Investment Strategy Statement The Investment strategy is reviewed at least every three years by Committee, with more than one potential strategy considered.
+Inappropriate long-term investment strategy Fund-specific benchmark, informed by Asset-Liability modelling Compliance with LGPS 3 5 15 Investment Strategy Review to take place in July 2023 3 5 15 Quarterly PC regulations including consultation and production of the Investment Strategy Statement The Investment strategy is reviewed at least every three years by Committee, with more than one potential strategy considered.
 This was last reviewed in July 2020 and then again in July 2021 following some major events and included a full asset liability modelling study post 2019 valuation.
-The addition of the independent investment advisor gives the Fund better market insight and will shape the strategy with greater frequency via performance reports and market intelligence Review of Fund Benchmarks and Targets (September 2015) Member training on Liability Driven Investment linking Э 5 15 Investment Strategy Review to take place in July 2023 3 5 15 Quarterly PC
+The addition of the independent investment advisor gives the Fund better market insight and will shape the strategy with greater frequency via performance reports and market intelligence Review of Fund Benchmarks and Targets (September 2015) Member training on Liability Driven Investment linking investment strategy to maturity and liquidity